adrianmarkperea/eido/src/posts/first-post/index.md

 ---
-title: First post
+title: Can Infinite Monkeys Copy Shakespeare?
-peep: First post
+peep: Monkey see, monkey do
 date: '2023-4-14'
 ---